Yaepiii/CAD-Mesher/README.md

 The code is being organized...

+When the article is accepted, the code will be published.

 If you are interested in our work or use our method in your work, please consider citing the following:
 ```
 @misc{jia2024cadmesherconvenientaccuratedense,